 In January of 2019, SoFi launched SoFi Invest, which is an umbrella with three appendages: Active, Automatic, and Crypto.
 Within SoFi Invest, members can choose their own investments and strategies with a more active plan.
 However, if they are newer to investing or want to take a more passive approach, they can utilize SoFi's Automatic investing with a number of portfolio options.
 Lastly, they also offer Cryptocurrency trading, which is the focus of this article.

 Within SoFi Invest, members have the ability to buy and sell various cryptocurrencies.
-They currently offer users 5 cryptos: Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, and Litecoin.
-Additionally, members of the platform can also track and monitor 40 other cryptocurrencies.
+They currently offer users 30 crypto such as Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, and Litecoin.

 In the future, as cryptos are more widely adopted by society at large, it's likely that SoFi will expand the number of cryptocurrencies available for trading on the platform.

 SoFi offers crypto trading 24/7.
 Unlike stocks, cryptocurrencies aren’t regulated or brokered through an exchange, meaning trading can happen at all hours of the day and every day of the week.

 Crypto, due to the speculative nature, is not available in all states.
 It is currently unavailable in Nevada, Hawaii, New Jersey, and West Virginia.

 SoFi, like other trading platforms, offers commission free trades on stocks and other various assets.
 However, this is not the case with cryptocurrency.
 SoFi charges up to 1.25% markup for all transactions on crypto.
 They also state on their website that this is subject to change at any time.